 The webinar is supported by a discussion in the Enabling e-Learning: Leadership group – The e-Learning Planning Framework - how and why to use it.

 The Māori medium e-Learning Planning Framework (MMeLPF) has been developed to support Māori medium settings gauge e-capability in their setting.
 Scoped and developed in collaboration with Māori medium educators, the document was trialed in Māori medium settings in 2013.

 Key elements for a Māori e-learning framework

 This paper outlines some of the key elements for a Māori e-learning and e-teaching framework from the personal experiences of a Māori lecturer and e-educator.
-The concepts for discussion include manaakitanga (caring), te taha wairua (spiritual well-being), and the need to establish and maintain online pastoral care of all students.
+Concepts include:

 Join these groups to participate in discussions with other teachers/educators about the content here, or that is relevant for you.

 Using the e-Learning Planning Frameworks